Kleo Petrov

 Resetting/Refreshing Collections

 Rather than adding or removing models individually, we can update an entire collection at once.
-Collection.set() takes an array of models and performs the necessary add, remove or change operations.
+Collection.set()

 var TodoCollection = new Backbone.Collection();